Price hikes, outlook cuts - What airlines are doing as fuel costs surge

 AMERICAN AIRLINES

 The U.S. carrier said it would hike checked baggage fees by $10 each for the first and second checked bags and by $150 for the third checked bag on domestic and short-haul international flights.
-The airline also trimmed certain benefits for economy passengers.
+It also trimmed certain benefits for economy passengers.

 CATHAY PACIFIC